-Ulcerative Colitis is one of the two major chronic inflammatory bowel diseases, the other being Crohn’s disease.
-At present it impacts the lives of 1 in every 420 people in the UK which amounts to approximately 146,000 people.
+Ulcerative Colitis is one of the two major chronic inflammatory bowel diseases.
+The other being Crohn’s disease.
+At present it impacts the lives of 1 in every 420 people in the UK.
+This amounts to approximately 146,000 people.

-It’s onset is often gradual with incidences followed by remission and then relapse of symptoms which can commonly include diarrhoea (often with blood) and abdominal pain.
+Its onset is often gradual with flare-ups followed by remission and then relapse of symptoms.
+Symptoms can commonly include diarrhoea (often with blood) and abdominal pain.
 The severity of these symptom seems to depend on how much of the colon is impacted by the condition.
-During flare, symptoms can also appear in places outside the digestive system such as joint pain, ulcers, swollen skin and irritation in the eyes.
+Also, during a flare, symptoms can also appear in places outside the digestive system.
+This includes things such as joint pain, ulcers, swollen skin and irritation in the eyes.

 The dietary management of Ulcerative Colitis has 3 main aims;

 - The identification and reduction of problem foods

 - To support healing of the gut through